INTERNATIONAL PROJECT 1: Filling the Gap

 INTERNATIONAL PROJECT 2: YAZIDI REFUGEE CAMP

 FROM SINJAR TO SERRES: Tucked away at the base of the Vrontous mountain range in Northern Greece lies a charming city called Serres that 500+ Yazidis now call home, albeit temporarily.
 But instead of villas, they live in refugee shelters.
 Instead of souvlaki and tzatziki, they eat dry bread and military food.
 Instead of going to school and work, they wait and wait for news about where they'll go next.
 Since barely escaping the August 2014 attack on their homeland by ISIS, these 90+ beautiful families have been living in camp after camp.
 First in Iraq, then Turkey, and finally Greece.
 Even though they are relatively safe now, the camp is rough to live in.
-LHI provides basic necessities, such as food and hygiene, as well as women's services.
+LHI provides basic necessities, such as food and hygiene, as well as psycho-social services in a space near the camp.
 They need your help.